pjgg/Go-Option/README.md

 `type Predicate func(interface{}) bool
 `

+* Input interface represents the option value.
+* output bool represents if there are a value that match with the given inputValue

 **Returns**:

 Returns this option if present and not math with the given predicate, otherwise returns None